IscaRiot6/mvp-todo/README.md

 # mvp-todo

-this is the simplest todo-list you'll ever witness in your LIVES
+this is the simplest todo-list you'll ever witness in your LIFE